 - There exists a "Spirit Realm" that each and every one of us can encounter, if we allow ourselves to be open to such things, and if it suites us to explore such.

 - So-called Witchcraft/Sorcery does indeed work, and is a skill that can be learnt by anyone "open" enough to explore it.

 - "Nature" has made humanity the way we are.
 We should not believe that we are "sinful" or imperfect in any way.

 - Prayer to a god of your choice is a perfectly natural desire that should be embraced and not condemned.
 Each to their own.

-- To "love everyone", as some religious scriptures suggest is totally unnatural and goes totally against human nature.
+- To "love everyone", as some religious scriptures suggest (and their adherents advocate), is totally unnatural and goes totally against human nature.
 To try to do so can lead to psychological imbalance, which in turn can lead to both mental and physical illness.